-Vista is a small community in South Australia within the Tea Tree Gully local government area (postcode 5091).
-With a population of 1,035, the suburb has an established demographic with a median age of 43.
+Located in South Australia within the Tea Tree Gully local government area, Vista is a small community (postcode 5091).
+With a population of 1,035, the suburb has an established family demographic with a median age of 43.
 Households earn a median income of $95K per year, with an average household size of 2.6 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.5% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, technicians & trades.
+Employment in the area leans toward retail trade and healthcare.
 The top ancestries reported are English, Australian, Scottish.

-The median house price in Vista is $895,000, having grown strongly 7.6% over the past year.
-The current median weekly rent is $635.
-This gives a gross rental yield of approximately 3.7%.
+The median house price in Vista is $965,000, having posted strong gains by 7.8% over the past year.
+The current median weekly rent is $668.
+This gives a gross rental yield of approximately 3.6%.
 The median monthly mortgage repayment is $1,636.

 Public transport access includes 11 bus stops.
 The crime rate in the Tea Tree Gully LGA is low at 1,353 incidents per 100,000 population.

-From an investment perspective, Vista offers a gross rental yield of 3.7%, rated as moderate yield.
-Property prices are near the state median ($895K/$950K).
-The price-to-income ratio of 9.5x is considered moderate.
-House prices have moved +7.6% year-on-year.
+On the investment side, Vista shows a gross rental yield of approximately 3.6%, rated as moderate yield.
+Property prices are near the state median ($965K/$950K).
+The price-to-income ratio of 10.2x is considered stretched.
+House prices have moved +7.8% year-on-year.
+Population growth of +0.5% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.